 The SID and NIS include information on total hospital charges for a newborn hospitalization.
 Charges represent the amount a hospital billed for the entire hospital stay, excluding professional (physician) fees.
 Total hospital charges are converted to costs using HCUP Cost-to-Charge Ratios (CCRs) based on hospital accounting reports from the Centers for Medicare & Medicaid Services (CMS).
 Costs reflect the actual expenses incurred in the production of hospital services, such as wages, supplies, and utility costs.
 For each hospital in the NIS, a hospital-wide cost-to-charge ratio is used.
 The median cost per stay is calculated using newborn hospitalizations with nonmissing total costs.
 Costs are not imputed if total charges are not reported on the discharge record.
 Costs for the most recent data year will not be presented if the HCUP CCRs for that data year are not yet available.

-The cost per stay is suppressed when the numerator is less than 11.
+The cost per stay is suppressed when the numerator is less than or equal to 10.

 Inflation-Adjusted Cost per Stay (Median)

 The inflation-adjusted cost per stay is presented as a median value rounded to the nearest hundred.
 The median inflation-adjusted cost is not an average but rather represents the cost that occurs at the midpoint of the ordered distribution of all observed costs.
 The inflation-adjusted cost per stay is presented for NAS newborn hospitalizations overall compared with that of other newborn hospitalizations that do not include a diagnosis of NAS.